uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/create-a-new-project.md

 Each PI should have one project.
 Some PIs may require additional projects depending on their roles at USC.
 Anyone teaching classes should create a separate project for each course taught, and these projects can be reused each semester.
 Also, anyone using the cluster for work outside their general research area should create a separate project for that work.
 This includes student research projects, which can be created as separate projects with a graduate student project (GSP) allocation.

-> Note:  6/01/2020: The CARC migrated all projects owned by a valid PI from the old uschpc cluster to the Discovery cluster as a convenience.
-Projects where the PI is a student were NOT migrated to the user portal.

 ### User portal home page
 To create a new project, click on either the Projects link or the Project menu tab to access the [Projects Page](https://hpcaccount.usc.edu/project/).